-Sunnah comprises the sayings, actions, and clear approvals of the prophet (Peace be upon him) serve as the second source of Ḥalal and Šharī'ah at large.
-Sunnah provides detail rules pertaining to ḥalal and ḥaram.
-For example, the ḥadīth which is the saying of the prophet (peace be upon) whiles teaching the ummah of prescribed methods of slaughtering said; "Verily Allah has prescribed proficiency in all things.
+Sunnah comprises the sayings, actions, and explicit approvals of the prophet (Peace be upon him), serving as the second source of Ḥalal and Šharī'ah.
+Sunnah provides detailed rules about ḥalal and ḥaram.
+For example, the ḥadīth, the prophet's saying (peace be upon) while teaching the ummah of prescribed slaughtering methods, said, "Verily Allah has prescribed proficiency in all things.
 Thus, if you kill, kill appropriately, and if you slaughter, slaughter well.
-Let each one of you sharpen his blade and let him spare suffering to the animal he slaughters."
+Let each one of you sharpen his blade and let him spare suffering to the animal he slaughters."14

 The prophet (peace be upon him) instructs us in this hadīth on how halal food should be prepared.
 As a result, believers should obey the prophet's (peace be upon him) instructions, particularly about killing.
-It is necessary to ensure that the animal suffers as little pain as possible during the slaughtering procedure, and that the equipment utilized is sharp enough to prevent inflicting undue agony on the animal.
-According to Rafi' Ibn Khadij, the prophet (peace be upon him) spoke to a group of Muslims preparing to slaughter some animals.
+It is necessary to ensure that the animal suffers as little pain as possible during the slaughtering procedure and that the equipment utilized is sharp enough to prevent undue agony.
+According to Rafī' Ibn Khadij, the prophet (peace be upon him) spoke to a group of Muslims preparing to slaughter some animals.
 "Utilize whatever causes blood to flow and consume the animals provided the name of Allah is invoked when they are slaughtered."
-Therefore, Muslims should take extra vigilance when it comes to current techniques of killing to ensure they adhere to Islamic teachings.
+15 Therefore, Muslims should take extra vigilance regarding current killing techniques to ensure they adhere to Islamic teachings.
 Apart from that, the Islamic technique of animal killing takes place in a hygienic environment.